learn-co-curriculum/phase-4-nested-resource-routing/README.md

 Before you move on, make sure you can answer the following questions:

-1. What are the steps to implement a nested route in Rails?
+1. What are the benefits of using nested routes?
 2. How do we distinguish nested routes from parent routes in our `routes.rb` file?